indofriedrice/cdt-prework/README.md

 ## Getting Started

 ### Prerequisites

 Ensure you have the following installed:

 - A web browser (Chrome)
 - A text editor (VSCode)
 - Node.JS (Express.JS & DotENV)
+- LiveServer Extension (VSCode)

 ### Installation

 1. Clone the repository
+   - Terminal: git clone <repository-url>
 2. Obtain an API key
    - Register at TheCatAPI to obtain your API key.
-3. In the project root directory, create a .env file and add the API key to the .env file
+3. In the ctd-prework-node directory, create a .env file and add the API key to the .env file
-    - Format: API_KEY = "your_api_key_here"
+   - Format: API_KEY = your_api_key_here (Remove/No Quotes)
 4. Ensure you have Node.JS installed
+   - Terminal: npm install
-5. Run the application
+5. Run the server
    - Terminal: npm start
-6. Open your browser and navigate to http://localhost:3000 (or the specified port) to use the application.
+6. Open your browser and navigate to http://localhost:3000 to use the application.
+7. Install the LiveServer extension from VSCode
+8. Run the index.html using LiveServer to start the Web Application

 # Enjoy Exploring Cat Photos & Facts!